GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 reasonable requirement that no coastline should cross another coastline becomes a complicated processing step.

 #.
-To begin, we first made sure that all data were “clean”, i.e., that
+To begin, we first made sure that all data were "clean", i.e., that
    there were no outliers and bad points.
-We had to write several programs to ensure data consistency and remove “spikes” and bad points from the raw data.
-Also, crossing segments were automatically “trimmed” provided only a few points had to be deleted.
+We had to write several programs to ensure data consistency and remove "spikes" and bad points from the raw data.
+Also, crossing segments were automatically "trimmed" provided only a few points had to be deleted.
 A few hundred more complicated cases had to be examined semi-manually.

 #.
 Programs were written to examine all the loose segments and determine